 Business Process Outsourcing as a corporate strategy dominated most of the last decade and continues to be one of the primary means by which organizations achieve their business objectives.
 The initial requirement for outsourcing auxiliary tasks came about from a lack of expertise in the field and the need to reduce operational costs.
 Auxiliary services can be defined as those functions that do not contribute directly towards the growth of an organization, but nevertheless, are essential to its overall functioning.
 Shortage of skilled personnel for essential tasks such as accounting, payroll, recruitment, customer service, and even tech support, all of which constitute front-office and back-office functions, led to organizations seeking other companies to manage these operations.
-Outsourcing in the technology sector is also known as Information Technology Enabled Services (ITES).
+Business Process Outsourcing in the technology sector is also known as Information Technology Enabled Services (ITES).

 What started off as means to leverage operational efficiency from skilled personnel is now considered a primary strategic tool to advance organizational growth.

 In fact, the process of contracting work to third-party providers has become so profitable that organizations are now looking to extend this trend to more strategic, goal-oriented tasks.
-Today, organizational transformation is expected to come about by outsourcing specialist services revolving around data.
+Today, business transformation is expected to come about by outsourcing specialist services revolving around data.
 Information and data constitute new money for growing corporations, and the one way businesses hope to gain a competitive advantage in the marketplace is by outsourcing jobs that harness data to drive strategy and decision-making.

-Many companies are deploying Intelligent Process Automation solutions, an advanced form of BPA, for taking care of their routine, rule based functions such as accounts payable and sales order processing.
+Many companies are deploying Intelligent Process Automation solutions, an advanced form of BPA, for taking care of their routine, rule based functions such as accounts payable invoice processing and sales order processing.
 Because these tasks are performed in-house, your company is assured of corporate and client data security.
 It also sets up a credible audit trail for your company records and regulatory compliance.

 As a final icing, BPA generates digital workers, so your organization need not worry about a shortage of skilled workers and associated manpower costs, which could be the case if you were offloading some of your work to a third party.